hitarth64/hitarth64.github.io/index.md

 I am a graduate student at Department of ECE, University of Toronto.

-Built this webpage to show case some of my works and as a means to spread science awareness.
+I Built this webpage to show case some of my works and as a means to spread science awareness.

 If you are looking to learn things about me and my work, give [Academic](https://hitarth64.github.io/ee/) and [Projects](https://hitarth64.github.io/projects/) tabs a look.